-Subject to the \$100,000 limitation, if applicable, if an annuity under a "plan" described in f-h above is receivable by a beneficiary other than the executor, the entire value of the annuity is excludable from the gross estate even if the decedent made a contribution under the plan.
+Subject to the \$100,000 limitation, if applicable, if an annuity under a "plan" described in (f) through (h) above is receivable by a beneficiary other than the executor, the entire value of the annuity is excludable from the gross estate even if the decedent made a contribution under the plan.

-However, if any payment to or for an account or annuity described in paragraph f, g, or h on page 16 was not allowable as an income tax deduction under section 219 (and was not a rollover contribution as described in section 2039(e) before its repeal by P.L.
+However, if any payment to or for an account or annuity described in paragraph (f), (g), or (h) above was not allowable as an income tax deduction under section 219 (and was not a rollover contribution as described in section 2039(e) before its repeal by P.L.
 98-369), include in the gross estate on this schedule that proportion of the value of the annuity which the amount not allowable as a deduction under section 219 and not a rollover contribution bears to the total amount paid to or for such account or annuity.
 For more information, see Regulations section 20.2039-5.

 Rules applicable to all approved plans.
-The following rules apply to all approved plans described in paragraphs a-h on page 16.
+The following rules apply to all approved plans described in paragraphs (a) through (h) beginning on page 17.

-If any part of an annuity under a "plan" described in a-h on page 16 is receivable by the executor, it is generally includible in the gross estate on this schedule to the extent that it is receivable by the executor in that capacity.
+If any part of an annuity under a "plan" described in (a) through (h) beginning on page 17 is receivable by the executor, it is generally includible in the gross estate on this schedule to the extent that it is receivable by the executor in that capacity.
 In general, the annuity is receivable by the executor if it is to be paid to the executor or if there is an agreement (expressed or implied) that it will be applied by the beneficiary for the benefit of the estate (such as in discharge of the estate's liability for death taxes or debts of the decedent, etc.) or that its distribution will be governed to any extent by the terms of the decedent's will or the laws of descent and distribution.